Back to all blogs

 Between January 2022 and March 2026, that basket of goods became 17.45% more expensive.
 The data clearly show that things get more expensive over time, but that’s not a surprise.
 What’s insightful is the rate of change, because that tends to be what consumers react to.
 The steepest climb came between January and June of 2022 – a 5.4% increase in just six months, the period that gave us the highest inflation rate in 40 years.
 When people talk about an “affordability crisis,” this is largely what they’re pointing to.

-A recent Wall Street Journal article cited a study by the American Enterprise Institute finding that roughly 31% of Americans were part of the upper middle class in 2024, up from about 10% in 1979.
-The study defined the upper middle class as a family of three earning between $133,000 and $400,000 in 2024 dollars.
-That’s roughly five to fifteen times the federal poverty threshold.
-However, as the WSJ observes, “There is no single, standard definition of middle class, or upper middle class, and what counts as a hefty income in one city can feel paltry in another.”
+A recent Wall Street Journal article cited an American Enterprise Institute study finding that the share of Americans in the upper middle class has grown from roughly 10% in 1979 to about 31% in 2024 — roughly tripling over 45 years.
+The study defines upper middle class as a family of three earning $133,000 to $400,000 in 2024 dollars, or about five to fifteen times the federal poverty threshold.
+However, as the WSJ notes, “There is no single, standard definition of middle class, or upper middle class, and what counts as a hefty income in one city can feel paltry in another.”

 The Income Gap that Explains A Lot

-The chart below is a visualization of the U.S. Census Bureau data on Income Quintiles in the U.S. from 2000 to 2024 (Table A-4b)*.
-Each line below represents the average income of one of these quintiles (20% of the population), additionally the top line represents the average income of the top 5% of earners:
+The chart below is a visualization of the U.S. Census Bureau data on income quintiles in the U.S. from 2000 to 2024 (Table A-4b)*.
+Picture all American wage-earners in a given year standing in a line, arranged from the lowest income to the highest.
+Now divide them into five equal groups, and you have income quintiles for that year.
+Each line below represents the average income of one of these quintiles (20% of the population) at each point time.
+Additionally, the top line represents the average income of the top 5% of earners:

-The lines get flatter the lower you go.
+The first thing that we notice is that the lines get flatter the lower you go: the rate of increase is lower at the bottom of the chart than at the top.
 Because this chart shows inflation-adjusted dollars, a completely flat line would indicate that one’s buying power had remained the same over time, and an increase would indicate an uptick in buying power.
 But not all upticks are created equally:

 *Data visualization produced by the author.